Vaginal yeast infection: Species of yeast responsible

 Non-albicans Candida are often found in complicated cases of vaginal thrush in which the first line of treatment is ineffective.
 These cases are more likely in those who are immunocompromised.

 Diagnosis

 Vulvovaginal candidosis is the presence of Candida in addition to vaginal inflammation.
-The presence of yeast is typically diagnosed in one of three ways: vaginal wet mount microscopy, microbial culture, and antigen tests.
-The results may be described as being either uncomplicated or complicated.
+The presence of yeast alone is not sufficient, as it could be colonization (biology), part of the microbial consortium normally present in the vagina, its microbiome; the presence of yeast is typically diagnosed in one of three ways: vaginal wet mount microscopy, microbial culture, and antigen tests.

 Uncomplicated

 Uncomplicated thrush is when there are less than four episodes in a year, the symptoms are mild or moderate, it is likely caused by Candida albicans, and there are no significant host factors such as poor immune function.

 Complicated

 Complicated thrush is four or more episodes of thrush in a year or when severe symptoms of vulvovaginal inflammation are experienced.
 It is also complicated if coupled with pregnancy, poorly controlled diabetes, poor immune function, or the thrush is not caused by Candida albicans.